NyansapoGH/PLASTIC-WASTE-SEGREGATION/README.md

   * Test Results using the web app
   * Next Steps

+## Datasets
+For the experiment with deep neural networks, it is important to gather a lot of data for each labelled class.The images in the dataset was obtained from (Plastic Waste DataBase of Images – WaDaBa) in which there are 4000  images and have been divided into groups based on the type of materials which are commonly  known  as  Resin  Identification  Code  (RIC).
+The seven  RIC symbols are  PET,  HDPE,  PVC,  LDPE,  PP,  PS, and Other.
+  ## Reference for datasets
+ * Bobulski J., Piatkowski J., PET waste classification method and Plastic Waste DataBase WaDaBa, Conference Proc.
+IP&C 2018, Advances in Intelligent Systems and          Computing, vol. 681, Springer Verlag, 2018, pp.57-64.PDF

+* Bobulski J., Kubanek M., Deep Learning for Plastic Waste Classification System, Applied Computational Intelligence and Soft Computing, 2021, art. no. 6626948 DOI:      10.1155/2021/6626948 PDF>

 ## Model
 I have chosen the pretrained ResNet50 model to perform classification.
 To figure out how the model was built, take a look at the jupyter notebook entitled `ResNet50 Jupyter.ipynb`...(You will find it very self-explanatory)